CCRS-EO4CE-WP10/TreeCRowNN/README.md

             Location of image requiring georeferencing, either FSD or activation map output_raster : file path to .tif file
             File to be written
-        pix : int
+        tile_size : int
-            Spatial resolution of input image (E.G. 0.1 for activation map, 64 for FSD generated with tile_size 64) is_FSD : bool (default True)
+            Spatial resolution of input image (E.G. 0.1 for activation map, 64-128 for FSD) is_FSD : bool (default True)
             enter True to georeference FSD image
             enter False to georeference activation map